 Canon was a pioneer of accessible 35mm cameras for the mass market.
 From the Canon AE-1 to the Canon A-1, they dominated the 35mm SLR market in the 70s and 80s.
 And unlike many competitors, they made the jump to digital without a misstep.

 They have a broad appeal in the modern photography scene.
 They have a wide range of cameras.
 And there’s a model for every type of photographer.
 Everyone from beginners to professionals use Canon cameras.

 They have an excellent range of DSLR cameras.
 The Canon EOS SL3 is ideal for beginners.
 And there’s the Canon EOS 90D if you want a more advanced DSLR camera.
 They also have fantastic compact cameras, with the Canon PowerShot G7 X Mark III being the pick of the bunch.

 Nikon and Canon have grown up alongside each other, becoming the two biggest camera brands in the world.
 Nikon cameras have a broad appeal in the modern photography scene.
-They have DSLR cameras for all skill levels.
-They have APS-C and full frame cameras.
-And they too are branching out into mirrorless digital cameras.
+They have DSLR cameras for all skill levels as well as APS-C and full frame cameras.
+And they, too, are branching out into mirrorless digital cameras.

 The FM2 was Nikon’s answer to Canon’s AE-1.
-Two of the all-time great 35mm SLR cameras.
+And they were two of the all-time great 35mm SLR cameras.
 And Nikon also transitioned seamlessly to digital cameras when analog photography was on its way out.
 They remain one of the most popular camera brands in the world.
 And their unrivaled range of DSLR cameras is part of their appeal.